AkhabueDeborah2/healthcare-revenue-strategy-simulation/README.md

 ## Strategic Simulation Disclaimer

-:warning: This project uses simulated healthcare data for demonstration and learning purposes only.
+:warning: This project uses simulated healthcare data created for demonstration and portfolio purposes only.
 It does not represent real hospital revenue.